Magomed Zaynukov

 Magomed Bekshievich Zaynukov (Магомед Бекшиевич Зайнуков; born January 2, 1995) is a Russian mixed martial artist and former Muay Thai kickboxer.
-He currently competes in the Lightweight division of the Ultimate Fighting Championship.
+He is currently signed to the Ultimate Fighting Championship in the Lightweight division.
 In his Muay Thai career, Zaynukov was a two-time IFMA world champion and a WMC Intercontinental champion.

 Muay Thai career

 In Muay Thai, Zaynukov was a four-time Russian champion, a European champion, a two-time IFMA world champion, and won the WMC Intercontinental Championship.
 He regularly trained with Jason Wilnis.
 For his achievements, Zaynukov was named a Honored Master of Sports of Russia.
 Zaynukov defeated world champion Sudsakorn Sor Klinmee in December 2018, in a bout held in Perm, Russia.

 Mixed martial arts career

+Early career

 Although from a Muay Thai background, Zaynukov was part of Abdulmanap Nurmagomedov's camp in Dagestan known for its high-level wrestling.
 He made his professional mixed martial arts debut in 2021 and by 2025 he had an unbeaten 6–0 record.
 He won his first five fights by first-round stoppage.
 Zaynukov stated to MMA Fighting in 2025 that he trained with fighters such as Islam Makhachev, Usman Nurmagomedov, and Gadzhi Rabadanov.

-Zaynukov faced fellow undefeated fighter Shakhmar Sadygov (6–0–1) in a featured bout at UAE Warriors 58 in February 2025.
+Zaynukov faced fellow undefeated fighter Shakhmar Sadygov in a featured bout at UAE Warriors 58 in February 2025.
 He won by unanimous decision.
 Zaynukov subsequently competed on Dana White's Contender Series in October 2025.
-He defeated Lucas Caldas (6–1) by unanimous decision and was awarded a contract in the Ultimate Fighting Championship.
-Zaynukov broke the Contender Series record for most significant strikes landed (248) in a lightweight bout and was congratulated afterwards by his coach Khabib Nurmagomedov.
+He defeated Lucas Caldas by unanimous decision and was awarded a contract in the Ultimate Fighting Championship.
+Zaynukov broke the Contender Series record for most significant strikes landed (235) in a lightweight bout and was congratulated afterwards by his coach Khabib Nurmagomedov.
+This record was broken in September 2026, when Callum Connor landed 265 significant strikes in his lightweight bout with Piero Guaylupo at Dana White's Contender Series 93.